 This content has been automatically translated from Ukrainian.

-Terms "modan boi" and "modan garu"are variants of romanization of Japanese words that literally mean 'modern guy' and 'modern girl'".
-These expressions are used to describe young people who follow modern fashions and trends, especially in the context of Japanese culture.
-They can refer to both clothing styles and general life views and behaviors that reflect more globalized and contemporary influences.
+The terms "modan boi" and "modan garu" are variants of romanization of Japanese words that literally mean "modern boy" and "modern girl."
+These expressions are used to describe young people who follow contemporary fashions and trends, especially in the context of Japanese culture.
+They can refer to both clothing style and general life views and behaviors that reflect more globalized and modern influences.

-The terms arose in Japan during the period of urban culture growth and modernization.
-They became popular in the 1920s and 1930s, during an era known in Japan as the Taisho period (1912-1926).
-During this time, Japan was undergoing intense Westernization and modernization in many areas of life, including technology, education, industry, and culture.
-The capital of Japan, Tokyo, and especially the Ginza district, have become centers of fashion and youth culture.
+The terms originated in Japan during the rise of urban culture and modernization.
+They became popular in the 1920s and 1930s, in an era known in Japan as the Taisho period (1912-1926).
+During this time, Japan experienced intense westernization and modernization in many areas of life, including technology, education, industry, and culture.
+Japan's capital, Tokyo, and especially the Ginza district, became centers of fashion and youth culture.

-"Modan garu" became a popular symbol of new female identities that moved away from traditional roles and sought education, self-expression and participation in public life.
-Women began to dress in Western clothes, do sports and participate in city entertainment.
-"Modan boi" also symbolized a modern, young Japanese man who is open to Western ideas and lifestyles.
+"Modan garu" became a popular symbol of new female identities that moved away from traditional roles and sought education, self-expression, and participation in public life.
+Women began to wear Western clothing, engage in sports, and participate in urban entertainment.
+"Modan boi" also symbolized the modern, young Japanese person who was open to Western ideas and lifestyles.

 This post doesn't have any additions from the author yet.